unm-historiography/metahistory/essays/thematic/women-gender/witch_historiography.md

 Not using directly femine pronouns or language to assert the bias of the trials in his description, Heningsen looked at a more religious and economical standpoint.
 # The Historians of Witches
+The study of witchcraft was heavily influenced by the postmodern movement.
+Although the first histrorains to interpret this data came in the late 19th century, many ground breaking work that is used as a base for further research comes from the historians of the 1970's and 1980's.
+The first witch historians being Joseph Hansen and Wallace Notestein, both acknowledge the fact that predominently women are tried and acused of being witches (On studying Witchcraft).
+THey are modern historians influenced by the academic norm established by **insert modern historian here, Ranke?, Marx?
+Will figure out later**
--Joseph Hansen
+- Joseph Hansen
--Wallace Notestein
+- Wallace Notestein
--Christina Larner
+- Christina Larner: Scottish witchcraft historian and a professor of Sociology at The University of Glasgow.
+She is credited with calling the “witch-hunts” “women hunts” in her research but not fully concluding the actual role of gender in the overall hunts.
+Her three books are _A Sourebok of Scottish Witchcraft (1977)_ , _Enemies of God (1981)_ , and _Witchcraft and Religion (1984)_.
+The influence the post modern idea of thought is exemplified in Larner’s work.
+She is an early female historian who dedicated her historical work to a sociological phenomenon, the witch hunts.
+Her findings followed the many trends of economics but was always aware of the potential impact being a women would have had on the people in her chosen timelines.
+As women

--Gustave Henningsen
+- Gustave Henningsen
--Julio Caro Barjo
+- Julio Caro Barjo
--Carol Karlsen
+- Carol Karlsen
--Hugh Trevor-Roper
+- Hugh Trevor-Roper
--Keith Thomas and Alan Macfarlane
+- Keith Thomas and Alan Macfarlane
--Erik Midelfort and G. R. Quaife
+- Erik Midelfort and G. R. Quaife
--Stuart Clarke and Robin briggs
+- Stuart Clarke and Robin briggs
--Marianne Hester and Anne Barlow
+- Marianne Hester and Anne Barlow
--L’Estrange Ewen
+- L’Estrange Ewen
--E. William Monter
+- E. William Monter

 Beyond just understanding what makes a witch, many go into the study of witchcraft as a way to understand the modern nation-state.